 If you notice a combination of these signs in your company, it may be time to start looking for a new job.

-It started with lesser emails and calls from him.
+Then, you received fewer emails and calls from him.
 Your emails to him recently also went unanswered.

 When the conference rooms are booked all day the whole week by your company’s HR department, it surely isn’t a sign of spot bonus issuance.

-And given the context, you probably won’t be able to catch even a grin on any of their faces.
+Also, given the context, you probably won’t be able to catch even a grin on any of their faces.

+It often helps to have a good rapport with the secretarial staff, especially the ones who send out meeting invites.
 There are some valuable insider tips that you might catch.
-Especially if the boss has specifically asked your name to be omitted out
+Especially more so if your boss has specifically asked for your name to be omitted.

-8. Impromptu Performance Review
+8. You receive an impromptu Performance Review

 Recruitment for all positions is put on freeze indefinitely and new vacancies are not filled promptly.